-Mr. Speaker, our five-year marine infrastructure plan provides better services at ferry ports across the province.
+Our five-year marine infrastructure plan provides better services at ferry ports across the province.

-In addition to the significant improvements to the Labrador ferry service, our new contracts for ferry services on the South Coast of the Island will deliver more cost-efficient and sustainable service to communities like La Poile, Francois, Grey River, South East Bight, Petite Forte, Rencontre East, Bay L'Argent, Pool's Cove, Hermitage, Gaultois and McCallum.
+In addition to the significant improvements to the Labrador ferry service, our new contracts for ferry services on the south coast of the island will deliver a more cost-efficient and sustainable service to communities of La Poile, Francois, Grey River, South East Bight, Petite Forte, Recontre East, Bay L'Argent, Pool's Cove, Hermitage, Gaultois and McCallum.

-In Budget 2019, we will allocate \$15 million for vessel refits and maintenance of ferries, terminals and wharves.
+In Budget 2019, we will allocate \$15 million for vessel refits and maintenance of ferries, terminals, and wharves.